What is residential rental property?

-An owner must file the required information with the county auditor within 60 days following notification when the property transfers or when the property tax bill received, or after any change in the information occurs.
+An owner must file the required information with the county auditor within 60 days after notification following the property transfer or when the property tax bill received, or after any change in the information occurs.

-Failure to comply with the initial filing or updating of the information is considered a violation of the law, and each property is then subject to fines of $150 per tax year.
+Failure to comply with the initial filing or updating of the information is considered a violation of the law, and each property is then subject to a fine of $150 per tax year.

 If you have any questions, please contact the Franklin